shin1m/xemmai/doc/GarbageCollection.md

 Scanning blacks on every increment/decrement operation turned out to be expensive in the implementation.

-Therefore, the increment/decrement operations switched to marking just only their target objects as black/purple respectively.
+The increment/decrement operations are changed to mark just only their target objects as black/purple respectively.